ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - allows you to monitor running applications and automatically detect performance anomalies
 - use built-in analytics tools to view what your users do on your app.

+Knowledge Center. a collection of common questions and answers about Azure

+Security & Compliance Center. provides operations related to security and regulatory compliance

 No access:
-- Azure does not have permission to access the data
+- Azure does not have permission to access the data of datacenter

 Tenancy
 - defines how instances are distributed across physical hardware